So this happened. I was finishing making dinner and waiting for my husband to pull into the driveway after picking up

 What happens when you’re forced to change course?

-The passion and hard work over the years end with disappointment and, at that moment, you just want to protect your child’s heart.
+The passion and hard work over the years end with disappointment, and, at that moment, you want to protect your child’s heart.
 You want to ease their hurt.
 But we adults know that life is full of disappointments, and this won’t be the last.

 I was a college athlete, a competitive swimmer.
 I made the national team in my teens and then swam in college.
 My husband was the football-basketball guy.
 He played two sports in college and never got cut from a team.
 We were both very fortunate to go through our athletic careers without the words, “NO, you didn’t make it.”

 We learned about “no” as adults.
 “No, you didn’t get the job.”
 “No, you didn’t get the promotion.”
 “Nope, you didn’t get approved for that loan.”
 Even as my “mama heart” wanted to protect him, I knew I had to teach him how to handle rejection.

 My first instinct was to go into protective mode.
 The thoughts flew into my head at lightning speed.
 Are they just picking the kids they know?
 Maybe I should reach out to the coach.